danielsollondon/platform-engineering/readme.md

 4. Setting up provider permissions to Azure
 Depending on what option you decided in Step #2 you need to ensure that identity has permissions to Azure and what are the scope of those permissions that are required for the job, and meet your corporate security requirements.

-In this example we are going to assume a team has their own Azure subscription and we will grant 'Contributor' permissions to the AKS SAI on the subscription.
+In this example we are going to assume a team has thier own Azure subscription and we will grant 'Contributor' permissions to the AKS UAI on the subscription.
 Note, this is NOT recommended, it is for demonstration purposes.
-You must be conservative and just grant the identity contributor to a resource group or custom role, however you may find that deployments may require permissions outside of the resource group, or you may even wish to have Crossplane create RG's with RBAC etc.
+You **must** be conservative and just grant the identity contributor to a resource group or custom role, however you may find that deployments may require permissions outside of the resource group, or you may even wish to have Crossplane create RG's with RBAC etc.

 ```bash
 subscriptionID=$(az account show --query id --output tsv)